How to survive a heart attack when alone

 - Breathe.
 Handling the situation calmly will increase your chances of survival manifold.

-- Pick up your phone and a tablet of Aspirin, and lie down.
+- Pick up your phone and a tablet of Aspirin , and sit reclining on a wall or the head of a bed (half-sit).

 - Prop up your legs with a pillow or something (something light enough for you to easily lift/pull).